covcom/300CEM/Week_02_The_Java_language/README.md

  What this code does is that we create two subclasses of Vehicle, each has slightly different structure i.e.viariables/methods.
 Car has an additional field called color, and Diesel has one called type.
 In addition, Diesel has an additional control() method by implementing the Controllable interface.
 The idea is that by looking at the class signature i.e. `class Diesel extends Vehicle implements Vehicle.Controllable` we know that the Diesel class is capable of doing methods defined in `Controllable`.

- If you're used to interpretted languages such as Python, the codes above might cause some confusion:
+ If you're used to interpreted languages such as Python, the codes above might cause some confusion:

     * 'extends' defines a relationship between superclass (Vehicle) and subclass (Car).
 A subclass inherits all non-private instance variables and methods.
 That is why we didn't declare anything such as make/year, but we can still use them.
 An interesting question often asked by beginners in Java is 'Do subclasses inherit private fields?'.
 See [statckOverFlow](http://stackoverflow.com/questions/4716040/do-subclasses-inherit-private-fields) for some discussions.
     * In subclasses we can define additional instance variables or methods such as color for Car.
     * 'implements' defines a relationship between a class (Diesel) and an interface (Vehicle.Controllable).
 The interface method the class implements must be public.
 In our case, we must have `public void control()` and it cannot be `void control()`
-    * Note the super keyword in the control() method, this is similar to 'this' keyword -- i.e. it refers to superclass in the hierarchy.
+    * Note the super keyword in the control() method, this is similar to 'this' keyword -- i.e. it refers to the superclass in the hierarchy.
 If we don't user the super keyword in our case `super.getMessage()`, we'll end up with infinite loops as the default behavior is to call `this.getMessage()`.

         > You might want to remove 'super' in control() method later on and run your app to see what happens.